-The Budget bill has three major parts.
-The first part contains specific appropriation proposed for each unit of state government.
+The budget bill has three major parts.
+The first part contains specific appropriations proposed for each unit of state government.
 This is the largest part of the bill.

 The second part of the budget bill contains a number of sections that provide certain standard details pertaining to the expenditure of the appropriations contained in the first part.
-The Legislature can and does add restrictions on appropriations, across-the-board cuts, and other additional language in this section.
+The Legislature can and does amend this section through restrictions on appropriations, across-the-board cuts, appropriating funding cut from elsewhere in the budget, and additional language in this section.